 To Learn More: United States Air Force Negotiation Center

 Conflict is experienced by everyone every day in one form or another.
-Managed properly, conflict results in innovative solutions, strong relationships, increased performance, team building, life-long learning and an increase of self-esteem.
+Managed properly, conflict results in innovative solutions, strong relationships, increased performance, team building, life-long learning, and an increase of self-esteem.
 Without conflict, organizations remain stagnant and fail to reach their highest potential.
 Even in organizations where a unified goal exists, the methodology to reach the goal may cause conflict which must be managed.

 Visit the United States Air Force Negotiation Center (AFNC) website for additional information on conflict management: